davidcoles/vc5/README.md

 It would be recommended to start out using a fresh virtual machine.

 First we need a development environment capable of building libbpf and Go binaries.
 Go 1.16 or later is needed due to using go:embed directives.
 On Ubuntu 20.04 this can be achieved with:

   `apt-get install git build-essential libelf-dev clang libc6-dev libc6-dev-i386 llvm golang-1.16 libyaml-perl libjson-perl ethtool`

   `ln -s /usr/lib/go-1.16/bin/go /usr/local/bin/go`

 Copy the [config.yaml](config.yaml) file to vc5.yaml and edit appropriately for your routers/services/backends.

 Run `make`.
 This will build the binary and transform the YAML config file to a more verbose JSON config format.

 Run the vc5.sh shell script with arguments of the binary, json file, your IP address and network interface name, eg.:

   `./vc5.sh vc5/vc5 vc5.json 10.10.100.200 ens192`

 If this doesn't bomb out then you should have a load balancer up and running.
 A virtual network device and net namespace will be created for performing healthchecks to VIPs on the backend servers.
 A webserver (running on port 80 by default) will display logs, statistics and backend status.
 There is Prometheus metric endpoint for collecting statistics.

 ![Console screenshot](console.jpg)

-To dynamically alter the services running on the load balancer, change the YAML file appropriately and regenerate the JSON file.
+To dynamically alter the services running on the load balancer, change the YAML file appropriately and regenerate the JSON file (`make vc5.json`).
 Sending a HUP signal to the main process will cause it to reload the JSON configuration file and apply any changes.
 The new configuration will be reflected in the web console.

-You can add static routing to forward traffic for a VIP to the load balancer, or configure BGP peers in the YAML file to have routes automatically injected when services are healthy.
+You can add static routing to forward traffic for a VIP to the load balancer, or configure BGP peers in the YAML file to have routes automatically injected to your routing table when services are healthy.

 If you don't have a routed environment then you can test with a client machine on the same VLAN.
 Either add a static route on the client machine pointing to the load balancer, or run BIRD/Quagga on client and add the client's IP address to the BGP section of the YAML config.

 Sample bird.conf snippet: